Euler's constant: Relation to the zeta function

+The constant $\gamma$ can also be expressed in terms of the sum of the reciprocals of non-trivial zeros $\rho$ of the zeta function:

 Other series related to the zeta function include:

 The error term in the last equation is a rapidly decreasing function of n.
 As a result, the formula is well-suited for efficient computation of the constant to high precision.

 Other interesting limits equaling Euler's constant are the antisymmetric limit:

 and the following formula, established in 1898 by de la Vallée-Poussin: